FullByte/FullByte.github.io/docs/tech/tips/email.md

 #### Authentic sender

-##### BIMI
+##### BIMI (logo)

-A BIMI Record is a type of DNS Record that is used to display a company logo inside an email inbox if the email is legitimate.
+A BIMI (Brand Indicators for Message Identification) Record is a type of DNS Record that is used to display a company logo inside an email inbox if the email is legitimate.
 Using BIMI requires ensuring DMARC authentication is set up on the domain.
 In fact, the BIMI concept is viewed as an extension of DMARC.
 Both protocols are highly beneficial to ensuring a domain’s messages are delivered and to help crack down on phishing and spoofing attempts.

 DNS Settings: